scylladb/scylladb/docs/architecture/compaction/compaction-strategies.rst

 Time-window Compaction benefits
 -------------------------------

-* Keeps entries according to a time range, making searches for data within a given range easy to do, resulting in better read performance
+* Keeps entries according to a time range, making searches for data within a given range easy to do, resulting in better read performance.
-* Improves over DTCS in that it reduces the number to huge compactions
-* Allows you to expire an entire SSTable at once (using a TTL) as the data is already organized within a time frame
+* Allows you to expire an entire SSTable at once (using a TTL) as the data is already organized within a time frame.

 Time-window Compaction deficits
 -------------------------------